-EDU 111 Early Childhood Credential I

-This course introduces early childhood education and the role of the teacher in environments that encourage exploration and learning.
-Topics include professionalism, child growth and development, individuality, family and culture.
+EDU 111 Early Childhood Credential I This course introduces early childhood education and the role of the teacher in environments that encourage exploration and learning.
+Topics include professionalism, child growth and development, individuality, family, and culture.
 Upon completion, students should be able to identify and demonstrate knowledge of professional roles, major areas of child growth and development, and diverse families.

-2 EDU 112 Early Childhood Credential II 2 0 0 This course introduces developmentally appropriate practices, positive guidance, and standards of health, safety, and nutrition.
+EDU 112 Early Childhood Credential II

+0 0 This course introduces developmentally appropriate practices, positive guidance, and standards of health, safety, and nutrition.
 Topics include the learning environment, planning developmentally appropriate activities, positive guidance techniques, and health, safety, and nutrition standards.
 Upon completion, students should be able to demonstrate developmentally appropriate activities and positive guidance techniques and describe health/sanitation/nutrition practices that promote healthy environments for children.
 Prerequisite: EDU 111.

-EDU 113 Family & Early Childhood Credential 2 0 0 2 This course covers business/professional practices for family early childhood providers, developmentally appropriate practices, positive guidance, and methods of providing a safe and healthy environment.
-Topics include developmentally appropriate practices; health, safety, and nutrition; and business and professionalism.
-Upon completion, students should be able to develop a handbook of policies, procedures and practices for a family child care home.
-Prerequisite: EDU 111.
-EDU 119 Early Childhood Education 2 0 This course covers the foundations of the education profession, types of programs, professionalism, and planning quality programs for children.
-Topics include historical foundations, career options, types of programs, professionalism, observational skills, and planning developmentally appropriate schedules, environments and activities for children.
-Upon completion, students should be able to demonstrate observational skills, identify appropriate schedules and environments, develop activity plans, and describe influences on the profession.
-EDU 131 Child, Family & Community 3 0 0 3 This course covers the relationships between the families, programs for children/schools, and the community.
+EDU 131 Child, Family & Community

+This course covers the relationships between the families, programs for children/schools, and the community.
 Emphasis is placed on establishing and maintaining positive collaborative relationships with families and community resources.
 Upon completion, students should be able to demonstrate strategies for effectively working with diverse families and identifying and utilizing community resources.

-EDU 144 Child Development I 0 0 3 3 This course covers the theories of child development and the developmental sequences of children from conception through the preschool years for early childhood educators.
+EDU 144 Child Development I

+This course covers the theories of child development and the developmental sequences of children from conception through the preschool years for early childhood educators.
 Emphasis is placed on sequences in physical/motor, social, emotional, cognitive, and language development and appropriate experiences for the young child.
 Upon completion, students should be able to identify developmental milestones, plan experiences to enhance development, and describe appropriate interaction techniques and environments for typical/atypical development.
 Credit by proficiency exam is available.

-EDU 145 Child Development II 0 0 3 This course covers theories of child development and developmental sequences of children from preschool through middle childhood for early childhood educators.
+EDU 145 Child Development II

+This course covers theories of child development and developmental sequences of children from preschool through middle childhood for early childhood educators.
 Emphasis is placed on characteristics of physical/motor, social, emotional, and cognitive/language development and appropriate experiences for children.
 Upon completion, students should be able to identify developmental characteristics, plan experiences to enhance development, and describe appropriate interaction techniques and environments.
 Credit by proficiency exam is available.

-EDU 146 Child Guidance 3 0 0 3 This course introduces practical principles and techniques for developmentally appropriate guidance.
+EDU 146 Child Guidance

+This course introduces practical principles and techniques for developmentally appropriate guidance.
 Emphasis is placed on encouraging self-esteem and cultural awareness, effective communication skills, and direct and indirect guidance techniques and strategies.
 Upon completion, students should be able to demonstrate strategies which encourage positive social interactions, promote conflict resolution, and develop self-control, self-motivation, and self-esteem in children.

-EDU 151 Creative Activities 0 0 3 3 This course covers creative learning environments, planning and implementing developmentally appropriate experiences, and developing appropriate teaching materials for the classroom.
+EDU 151 Creative Activities

+This course covers creative learning environments, planning and implementing developmentally appropriate experiences, and developing appropriate teaching materials for the classroom.
 Emphasis is placed on creative activities for children in art, music, movement and physical skills, and dramatics.
 Upon completion, students should be able to select and evaluate developmentally appropriate learning materials and activities.
-Corequisite: EDU 151A.
-EDU 151A Creative Activities Lab 0 2 This course provides a laboratory component to complement EDU 151.
-Emphasis is placed on practical experiences that enhance concepts introduced in the classroom.
-Upon completion, students should be able to demonstrate a practical understanding of the development and implementation of appropriate creative activities.
-Corequisite: EDU 151.

-EDU 153 Health, Safety & Nutrition This course focuses on promoting and maintaining the health and well-being of children.
+EDU 153 Health, Safety & Nutrition

+This course focuses on promoting and maintaining the health and well-being of children.
 Topics include health and nutritional needs, safe and healthy environments, and recognition and reporting of child abuse and neglect.
 Upon completion, students should be able to set up and monitor safe indoor and outdoor environments and implement a nutrition education program.
 Credit by proficiency exam is available.
 Corequisite: EDU 153A.

-EDU 153A Health, Safety & Nutrition Lab 2 0 1 This course provides a laboratory component to complement EDU 153.
+EDU 153A Health, Safety & Nutrition Lab

+This course provides a laboratory component to complement EDU 153.
 Emphasis is placed on practical experiences that enhance concepts introduced in the classroom.
 Upon completion, students should be able to demonstrate a practical understanding of the development and implementation of safe indoor/ outdoor environments and nutrition education programs.
 Credit by proficiency exam is available.
 Corequisite: EDU 153.